All students should be aware of the following policies.

 Student work products (exams, essays, projects, etc.) may be used for the purposes of university, program, or course assessment.
 All work used for assessment purposes will not include any individual student identification.

-If you have a disability that could affect your performance in any class or that requires an accommodation under the Americans with Disabilities Act, please contact your instructor or Disability Services at 487-1494 as soon as possible so that appropriate arrangements can be made.
+If you have a disability that could affect your performance in any class or that requires an accommodation under the Americans with Disabilities Act, please contact your instructor or Student Disability Services at 487-3558 as soon as possible so that appropriate arrangements can be made.

 Any student requiring accommodations due to a documented disability must provide the instructor of the course notification of needed accommodations no later than five business days prior to the use of the accommodations.
 In situations where fewer than five days’ notice is given, the instructor is encouraged, but not obligated, to provide accommodations.
 The instructor will determine, in consultation with the Testing Center in the Jackson Center for Teaching and Learning, whether these accommodations can be met.